Select Page

 In 2017, I began managing Dad’s investments for him in a well-balanced, diversified, conservative portfolio including some high-growth stocks.
 For example, in 2017, the portfolio grew 24%.
 In January and February of 2018, when the stock market corrected 10%, the portfolio was only down 3.5% and by the end of February, it had recovered completely.
 With the market decline in early 2020 because the coronavirus pandemic, the portfolio declined about half of what the market went down, and we had recovered all the losses by mid-year.

-I was a millionaire about five years before I retired and had a net worth of two million by the time I retired.
-By then, I had transferred everything to Roth accounts, so everything we spent in retirement or left to our children as an inheritance was tax-free money.
+By the time I retired, we had transferred all out investments from IRAs and 401(k)s to Roth accounts, so everything we spent in retirement or left to our children as an inheritance was tax-free money.